Tendon vs Tempura : What is the Difference?

-As for the cooking process, firstly, ingredients are coated in the batter made from wheat flour and hen’s eggs one by one, then deep-fried in sesame oil or other vegetable oil.
+First regarding the cooking, ingredients are coated in batter made from wheat flour and hen’s eggs one by one, then deep-fried in sesame oil or other vegetable oil.

-Tempura has a crispy coating on the outside, while the inner ingredient keeps its natural moisture.
-The typical ingredient for Tempura includes seafood such as prawn and fish, vegetables like eggplant, asparagus and sweet potato, and mushrooms like Shiitake and Maitake.
+Tempura has a crispy covering on the outside, while the ingredient inside keeps its natural moisture.
+Typical ingredients for Tempura include seafood such as prawn and fish, vegetables like eggplant, asparagus and sweet potato, and mushrooms like Shiitake and Maitake.

-Tentsuyu is the sauce for Tempura, which is made by once boiling a mixture of Dashi soup stock, Mirin sweet cooking rice wine, and soy sauce.
-Tentsuyu often comes with grated Daikon radish, and prior to dipping Tempura in it, you add the white lumpy thing to the sauce.
+Tentsuyu is the dipping sauce for Tempura, which is made by once boiling a mixture of Dashi soup stock, Mirin sweet cooking rice wine, and soy sauce.
+Tentsuyu often comes with grated Daikon radish, and prior to dipping a piece of Tempura in it, we usually add the white lumpy stuff to the sauce.

-Actually, Tendon, or Ten-Don is the abbreviation for Tempura Donburi, so Tendon is the Japanese rice bowl dish with Tempura.
+Actually, Tendon, or Ten-Don is the abbreviation for Tempura Donburi, so Tendon is the Japanese rice bowl dish with pieces of Tempura.

-The general cooking process of Tendon is that just after Tempura is cooked, the deep-fried ingredients are placed on top of steamed plain rice in a bowl, then dressed with a sweetened soy sauce.
+In general, the cooking process of Tendon is that right after Tempura is cooked, the deep-fried ingredients are placed on top of steamed plain rice in a bowl, then dressed with a sweetened soy sauce.

-The Tempura on Tendon usually consists of several varieties.
-Its main ingredients are prawn Tempura and other seafood ones such as squid and sand borer, which are garnished with a few pieces of seasonal vegetable Tempura like Shishito green pepper, eggplant, pumpkin or lotus root.
+The pieces of Tempura on the rice usually consist of several varieties.
+The main ingredients are prawn Tempura and other seafood Tempura such as squid and sand borer, which are often garnished with a few additional pieces of seasonal vegetable Tempura like Shishito green pepper, eggplant, pumpkin or lotus root.

-The sauce for Tendon is made evaporating alcohol from a mixture of Dashi soup stock, soy sauce, Mirin sweet cooking rice wine and sugar by boiling.
-It is thicker than the Tentsuyu sauce for Tempura.
+The sauce for Tendon is made by evaporating alcohol from a mixture of Dashi soup stock, soy sauce, Mirin sweet cooking rice wine and sugar by boiling.
+It is stronger in taste than the Tentsuyu sauce for Tempura.